Mathématique: Chapter 1

 “How do you feel?”

-Like an overwrought, wretched, wasted, barren, toxic, wasteland of a human being, who was currently somewhat unclear as to why his shirt was half unbuttoned and his sleeves were rolled up.
+Like an overwrought, wretched, wasted, barren, toxic wasteland of a human being, who was currently somewhat unclear as to why his shirt was half unbuttoned and his sleeves were rolled up?

 “Colonel Everett Young.”

-“And how did I get here?”
+“How did I get here?”

 “Jackson carried you in.”

-“Ah,” Rush said.
-“Well, thank you for that piece of information and the use of your couch.
-Nice to meet you.
-I apologize for the inconvenience.
-I’ll just be going.”
-He forced himself into a sitting position, but, unfortunately for him and for his laconic neighbor, sitting wasn’t sustainable.
+Unfortunately for him and for his laconic neighbor, sitting wasn’t sustainable.
 He fell back, shutting his eyes against the dynamic instability of the room or his mind or both.

 “You’re a mess there, hotshot.”